-Besides his criticism on the West, Iqbal felt disturbed to witness the development that was taking place in the Muslim world.
-It saddened him to see the mushrooming of a kind of Sufism which preached to the masses to indulge zealously in all spiritual practices, and at the same time, either neglect or pay little interest in calling people to perform their worldly duties actively as mentioned in the Qur'an.
-It was clear to Iqbal that such a message was contrary to what the Muslims have been told to do in carrying out their duty as Allah's vicegerent.
+&lt;sup>24 Sir Muhammad Iqbal, (1953).
+The mysteries of selflessness: A philosophical poem (Rumuz-e-Bekhudi).
+(A.J.
+Arberry, Trans.).
+London: John Murray,p.xii time, either it neglected or paid little interest in calling people to perform their worldly duties actively as mentioned in the Qur'an.
+It was clear to Iqbal that such a message was contrary to what Muslims have been told to do in carrying out their duty as Allah's vicegerents.
 Iqbal's call for a dynamic participation in worldly life is very relevant to the following Qur'anic message: